Namityadav8/Namityadav8/readme.md

 - 🌱 I’m currently learning **WordPress**

-- 👨‍💻 All of my projects are available at [muhammedh-shadir](muhammedh-shadir)
+- 👨‍💻 All of my projects are available at <a href="https://github.com/Namityadav8"> Namit Yadav</a>

 - 💬 Ask me about **MERN stack and related technologies**